curityio/chatgpt-example-app/README.md

 ## Deploy the System

 You need the following tools on your computer in order to run the deployment.\
-The ngrok tools exposes the MCP server and the Curity Identity Server to the internet.\
+The ngrok tool exposes the MCP server and the Curity Identity Server to the internet.\
 ChatGPT can then connect to components running on the local computer.

 - Docker